-Please note that a visit from an after-sales service engineer is not free of charge, even during the warranty period.
+Please note that a visit from an after-sales service engineer is not free of charge in the event that the appliance has been misused, even during the warranty period.

 Please find the contact data of all countries in the enclosed customer service list.